Ross65536/job-scheduler/DESIGN.md

     }
     ```

-  - 400: when failed to create job
+  - 400: when failed to create job because of user error (e. g. non existing program)

   - 401: On incorrect HTTP Basic credentials

+  - 500: when job failed to create because of server error (e. g.
+OOM)

   The backend spawns a thread/goroutine to create the process using `exec` with the